Tanish-Ranjan/TPL/README.md

 # The Professional's Language (TPL)

-The Professional's Language (TPL) is a modern, multi-paradigm scripting language designed to empower developers of all levels to create efficient and versatile applications.
+The Professional's Language (TPL) is a modern, procedural scripting language developed using Kotlin.
+It is designed to empower developers of all levels to create efficient and versatile applications.
 It combines the:

 - Simplicity of high-level languages for clear and concise code.
 - Power of low-level languages for intricate system programming.

 ## Key Features:

+- **Built with Kotlin:** Leverages the power and features of the Kotlin language for TPL's core functionalities.
+- **Interpreted Execution (with future compiler):** Currently runs code line by line during execution.
+A compiler for pre-compiling TPL code into machine code is planned for future releases.
-- Multi-paradigm Design: Seamlessly blend high-level and low-level programming paradigms.
+- **Multi-paradigm Design:** Seamlessly blend high-level and low-level programming paradigms.
-- Dynamic Typing & Garbage Collection: Simplified development and efficient memory management.
+- **Dynamic Typing & Garbage Collection:** Simplified development and efficient memory management.
-- Multi-threading Support: Optimize execution and utilize computational resources effectively.
+- **Multi-threading Support:** Optimize execution and utilize computational resources effectively.
-- Kotlin Integration: Embed Kotlin code blocks for powerful functionality.
+- **Kotlin Integration:** Embed Kotlin code blocks for powerful functionality.
-- Easy to Learn & Use: Clear syntax and a smooth learning curve.
+- **Easy to Learn & Use:** Clear syntax and a smooth learning curve.
-- Memory Safety: Minimizes memory-related errors for a robust development environment.
+- **Memory Safety:** Minimizes memory-related errors for a robust development environment.
-- Plugin System: Customize the compiler and tailor TPL to your specific needs.
+- **Plugin System:** Customize the compiler and tailor TPL to your specific needs.

 ## Who Should Use tpl?